 Our Story, Our Street continued to connect Year 4 pupils and older people from Albany Court and Glebelands, extra care schemes, during the COVID-19 Pandemic.

 Working remotely with artists Kathryn Horak-Hallett and Ben Connors the group were asked:

 If we imagined Quality Street as a real road in Leyton, what would it look like?
 Who would live there?
 And how would it reflect all of our wonderful work over the past two years?

-Through phone call interviews with older participants, Kathy collected stories about the streets they had lived on.
+Through phone call interviews with older participants, we collected stories about the streets they had lived on.
 These stories became the inspiration for imagined characters and places.
-Year 4 at George Mitchell Primary School were then sent creative activity packs to help bring these imagined characters and places to life through drawing.
+Year 4 were then sent creative activity packs to their homes and school, to help bring these imagined characters and places to life through drawing.

-Kathy and Ben brought together responses to create a short animation film.
+Both older and younger people’s responses were brought together in a short animation film.